vimontgames/vgframework/README.md

 - Sync the depot.
 - Install the required SDKs and configure the environment variables.
-- Open the `vgframework.sln` solution in Visual Studio 2022 Community IDE.
+- [Generate solution](#Generate-solution) and open it in your favorite development environment.
 - Select solution [Configuration](#Solution-Configuration) and [Platform](#Solution-Platform)
 - Select the solution folder for [Working Directory](#Working-Directory)
 - Build & Run